 Butter, flour, and sugar are the main ingredients in these Blue Christmas Butter Cookies.
 Your Christmas will be anything but blue though after you bite into these cookies!
 They are the type of cookie that just melts in your mouth, and before you know it, you’ve eaten way more than your share!

 Do you know what today is, Dear Reader?
 Yes, it is the second last day of Lord Byron’s 24 Cookies of Christmas, which is why we are going to talk about these Blue Christmas Butter Balls.
 But, today is also something else.
 Yes, it is Christmas Eve’s Eve, otherwise known as Tibb’s Eve!

 Tibb’s Eve is most likely something you’ve never heard of, and if that’s the case, it’s okay.
-Tibb’s Eve is not a national or world-wide celebrated day like Christmas Day, for example.
+It’s not a national or world-wide celebrated day like Christmas Day, for example.
 Tibb’s Eve originated on the south coast of Newfoundland and is still widely celebrated there today.

 It known outside of Newfoundland only by means of the tales and stories of Christmases pas.
 These are told by Newfoundlanders’ who have moved away from home for one reason or another.

 Tibb’s Eve, sometimes referred to as Tipsy Eve, is a celebration held on December 23.
 It is widely recognized across the province.
-The wild festivity started sometime around the mid-20th century as the first night during Advent when it was appropriate to have a drink.
+The festivity started in the mid-20th century.
+It was the first night during Advent and it was appropriate to have a drink.

 Advent was a sober and religious time of year.
 Traditionally people would not drink alcohol until Christmas Day at the earliest.
 The day emerged as an excuse to partake in the consumption of alcohol two days earlier.